-Please be aware that people with disabilities and their emotional service animals (ESA) may be entirely self-sufficient under normal circumstances but may need extra assistance in an emergency.
+Please be aware that people with disabilities and their service animals may be entirely selfsufficient under normal circumstances but may need extra assistance in an emergency.

 Ask the person how you can help them the most, assistance should be offered not assumed.

-College personnel are not responsible to provide care for ESA's including, but not limited to, removing the animal during emergency evacuation.
+College personnel are not responsible to provide care for service animals including, but not limited to, removing the animal during emergency evacuation.
 Emergency personnel will determine whether to remove the animal in an emergency and may not be held responsible for the care, damage to, or loss of the animal.